 The Employee Benefit Research Institute study on the Expenditure Patterns of Older Americans shows that as we age our expenses decline.
-Using 65 as their benchmark they found that household expenses drop by 19 percent by age 75 and 34 percent by age 85.
+Using 65 as their benchmark, they found that household expenses drop by 19 percent by age 75 and 34 percent by age 85.
 The study also found that people over 50 spend between 40-45 percent of their budget on home and home related items.
-The bottom line is that by the time we retire our expenses are down between 20 and 40 percent which is why expert opinions about how much of our pre-retirement income we need varies from 60 – 80 percent.
+The bottom line is that by the time we retire our expenses are down between 20 and 40 percent.
+This is why expert opinions about how much of our pre-retirement income we need.
+Guidelines generally vary from 60 – 80 percent.

 The Big Picture

 A study by a group within the National Institutes of Health (NIH) found that roughly 80 percent of seniors owned their own homes.
 Of those, roughly 55 percent owned them free and clear of debt.
 The majority of the remainder had very little mortgage and equity debt remaining.

-A mortgage free home can be a source of income from a reverse mortgage which can be added to your retirement income bottom line.
-Social security, pensions and other annuities also contribute to your retirement income bottom line.
-So when calculating the amount you need in your 401(k) it is important to consider the big picture of your finances which includes all of your available assets.
+A mortgage-free home can be a source of income from a reverse mortgage.
+It can also be a safety net so selling the home provides more cash if needed.
+Social Security, pensions and other annuities also contribute to your retirement income bottom line.
+So when calculating the amount you need in your 401(k) it is important to consider the big picture of your finances.
+This means evaluating all of your available assets.

 The Bottom Line

-You should put as much as you can in your 401(k), but you shouldn’t to rely exclusively on it for retirement.
-Contribute as much as possible and always try to contribute enough to take advantage of your employers maximum matching contribution.
+It’s important to start saving early in order to plan for retirement.
+This includes contributing as much as you can in your 401(k).
+Still but you shouldn’t to rely exclusively on it for retirement.
+It’s always a good idea to contribute at least enough money to take advantage of your employer’s maximum matching contribution.